Professional development for Waldorf teachers and homeschool parents

-Your course also includes music with Patti Regan of Great Barrington Rudolf Steiner School and painting with Brigitte Bley-Swinston of Green Meadow Waldorf School.
-Movement specialist TBA.
+Your course also includes music with Patti Regan of Great Barrington Rudolf Steiner School, painting with Brigitte Bley-Swinston of Green Meadow Waldorf School, and movement with Will Crane.

 As a grades teacher, you may also be interested in The Power of Traditional Country Dancing in Grades 1-8, Working with Parents, or The Essentials of Anthroposophy.
 Each of these weekend workshops begins Friday evening immediately following the conclusion of your grades course and runs through Sunday afternoon.